Dr Jessica Gagnon

 Dr Gagnon’s M.A. research was a longitudinal case study focused on the vocational discernment process and persistence of first-generation premedical students in the United States.
 In addition to her own research, she has over a decade of experience serving as an academic researcher for mixed methods and qualitative projects focused on higher education.

 - Underrepresented students

 - Teaching and learning

-- Critical and creative pedagogies
+- Critical, creative, and innovative pedagogies

 - Identities and intersectionality